joseandro/TitaniumiOSUniqueIDs/README.md

 TitaniumiOSUniqueIDs
 ====================

-With this native iOS Titanium module you will be able to get the replacements (identifierForVendor and advertisingIdentifier) for the deprecated means of getting the UDID / Open UDID / MAC Address on iOS 7.
+With this native iOS Titanium module you will be able to get the replacements ( UUID, identifierForVendor and advertisingIdentifier) for the deprecated means of getting the UDID / Open UDID / MAC Address on iOS 7.

 ##Usage example: